Mbed-TLS/mbedtls/docs/driver-only-builds.md

 Ciphers and AEADs
 -----------------

-It is possible to have all ciphers and AEADs operations provided only by a driver.
+It is possible to have all ciphers and AEAD operations provided only by a driver.
 More precisely, for each desired combination of key type and algorithm/mode you can:
 - enable desired PSA key type(s):